1SonOfGlory/AI_RealTime_SignLanguage_Translator/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ### Acknowledgments
-We would like to thank the following resources and individuals:
+I would like to thank the following resources and individuals:
 - Hugging Face for their speech-to-text model.
 - The open-source community for their contributions and support.

 ### Contact Information
-For any questions or feedback, please contact me at [omanijabess47@gmail.com](url).
+For any questions or feedback, please contact me at [omanijabess47@gmail.com](url) or [www.linkedin.com/in/jabess-omane-75919b225](url).

 ### Future Plans
 - Add support for additional sign languages.